msemtd/elden-bong/README.md

 REM so we have 38 tiles wide and 36 tiles high
 DIR
 ```
+* this creates 256 pixel square tiles with names sequentially numbered from top left to bottom right
+* I would prefer these named with the X-Y coordinates - this can be done in a background process
 * scale and position three-js textured cube mesh objects as map tiles
 * the tiles can be used as textures in three-js in the electron renderer process
   with full security as long as we jump through a number of hoops...